Carbon Pricing and its Progressive Discontents

 Whenever discussion around a Green New Deal gets into specifics, some of its supporters seem to lightly chafe against emissions pricing, usually by omission but sometimes outright.

-For example, and , the pair of congressional resolutions which establish the spirit of the Green New Deal, don’t mention any form of emissions pricing.
+For example, HR 109 and SR 59 , the pair of congressional resolutions which establish the spirit of the Green New Deal, don’t mention any form of emissions pricing.
 Critiques of the language of these resolutions have been met with the gentle reminder that they’re resolutions, not specific plans.
 They’re meant to establish urgency and vision, not get into details.

 And yet, into detail they get!
 Surely if “‘smart’ power grids” and “proven low-tech solutions that increase soil carbon storage, such as land preservation and afforestation” are not too granular to mention, something as simple as a price on carbon might merit a bullet point?